raspberrypilearning/cd-beginner-scratch-sushi/en/step_3.md

 title: What is a sprite?
 ---

-Any object that goes on the Stage is a **sprite**.
+Any item you can add on the Stage is a **sprite**.

-The sprite includes:
+A sprite includes:
 * The **image** on the Stage
 * Any extra **costumes** \(looks\) it has
 * Any **sounds** associated with it